 Q. What are the benefits of a Digital Site License?

 A. Hosted on your password-protected system, a DSL allows unlimited streaming for the life of the file.
 Films can be viewed from multiple locations simultaneously, increasing the number of individuals who can them.
 Studies show that today's students expect streaming and that use of media is often increased by this capability.
-All digital site licenses include a copy of the Blu-ray or DVD.
+We provide a digital file.
+Most films are available in High Definition 720p or 1080p.

 Q. Are Digital Site Licenses available for all Cinedu films?

-A. All films in our library are available Digital Site Licenses - if you have questions about any titles, please contact us at firstname.lastname@example.org.
+A. All films in our library are available with Digital Site Licenses.

 Q. Are universities or libraries responsible for uploading the film onto a locally hosted server themselves or does Cinedu upload the files?